 Today is International Women’s Day 2018.
 It’s a day to celebrate the social, political, and economic achievements of women while also re stories of activists throughout history.
-And most importantly, International Women’s Day focuses world attention where inequalities continue to exist.
+And most importantly, International Women’s Day focuses on world attention where inequalities continue to exist.

 Even though there have been some gains, globally women are still fighting for equality.
 Veganism is part of the solution to making this a better world for all women.

 Global hunger has been the vanguard of human rights issues, but something easily overlooked is how women are disproportionately affected by global hunger issues.
 One-third of the total human population goes to bed hungry every single day, and 60% of those hungry are women.

 Women are also mothers, and malnourished women are more likely to give birth to underweight babies.
 Sadly, underweight babies are 20 percent more likely to die by the age of five.